William Arnold Newton: Death

 Newton was murdered shortly after completing what would be his last film, The Grip of Passion.
 He was last seen alive at Rage Nightclub in West Hollywood, the gay epicenter of Los Angeles.
 Newton's dismembered body was discovered by a transient in a dumpster in West Hollywood, CA on the following day, October 30.
 Only Newton's head and arm were discovered in plastic bags, said his father, Richard Harriman of Eau Claire, Wisconsin.
 At the time of his murder, LAPD detective Ron Veneman told the Eau Claire Leader-Telegram in Eau Claire, Wisconsin, "We have several leads we're working on but nothing that is solid yet.
 We have other information we're not at liberty to give out."
 His murder remained unsolved for 32 years until a break in the case identified Daralyn Madden as Newton's murderer.
-Madden, a white supremacist who became a transgender woman later, confessed to the killing after an amateur sleuth made the connection following months of investigating Newton's case.
+Madden, a white supremacist who is a transgender woman, confessed to the killing after an amateur sleuth made the connection following months of investigating Newton's case.
 Madden was already serving two life sentences: One for the murder of Bradley Qualls, who was also her accomplice in the murder of Steven Dormer.